Application instructions for all positions are provided at the end of the job listings.

 - Bachelors Degree in Social Services or related field

-- Previous experience working with children and families who have been exposed to domestic violence
+- Previous experience working with victims of domestic violence

 - Bilingual with any second language